muratk3n/thirdwave/en/README.md

 ---

-These days interest rates are as low as ever yet there are still people whining about the deficit.
+Now interest rates are as low as ever yet there are still people whining about the deficit.
 They just dont want gov to do anything.. that is their real problem.

 ---